watson-developer-cloud/node-sdk/README.md

 ```

 ### Machine Translation
-Example: Translate text from one language to another using the [Machine Translation][machine_translation] service.
+Translate text from one language to another using the
+[Machine Translation][machine_translation] service.

 ```javascript
 var watson = require('watson-developer-cloud');